Emily Ratajkowski Heats Up Instagram With Ultra-Racy Bikini Shot

 “Ohhhh I neeeed this,” one fan remarked on the cheetah-print bikini, ending their post with a heart emoji.

-Fans who want to see more of Emily and her stunning photos can follow the celebrated Vogue and Sports Illustrated swimsuit model on Instagram.
+Fans who want to see more of Emily and her stunning photos can follow the swimsuit model on Instagram.